GVRS Performance for Data Reading, Writing, and Compression

 The table below gives accessing times for reading the entire data set for ETOPO1 and GEBCO_2019, using the Java API for NetCDF and GVRS file formats.
 Both files can be accessed in random order, but the most efficient way of retrieving their content is by following a pattern of access established by their underlying data definition.
 The NetCDF distributions of the ETOPO1 and GEBCO products can be accessed most efficiently in row-major order (one complete row at a time).
 The GVRS format can be accessed most efficiently one complete tile at a time.
 So performance statistics for those two patterns are included in the table below.
 Because the NetCDF version of GEBCO_2019 is stored in a semi-compressed format, the timing values for the compressed version of GVRS are more relevant than the uncompressed version.
 Finally, to clarify the differences in behavior between the two API's, the table repeats the GVRS timing data for row-major access.

 The differences in timing reflect the differences in the intention of the two packages.
 NetCDF is a widely used standard for distributing data (it also has support for a number of languages besides Java, including C/C++, C#, and Python).
 GVRS is intended more for back-end processing for large raster data sets in cases where the pattern-of-access is arbitrary or unpredictable.
 When using NetCDF (at least the Java version), it is often helpful if the pattern of data access sticks to the underlying organization of the file.
-For example, when accessing the NetCDF file in column-major order, the ETOPO1 read operation took 1184.3 seconds to complete while GVRS took 2.49 seconds.
+For example, when accessing the NetCDF file in column-major order, the full-grid ETOPO1 read operation took 1184.3 seconds (19 minutes, 44 seconds).
+The GVRS format took 2.49 seconds.
 Of course, we need to be a little candid here.
 It is possible to devise access patterns that defeat both file formts.
+The authors of the ETOPO1 NetCDF file specified a layout that was optimized for row-major access and poorly suited to the column-major pattern.
+Thus, the Java-based NetCDF API had to perform thousands of redundant file-read operations for the test.
+Even the GVRS API is not immune to an incompatible access pattern.
 Had we accessed the GVRS and NetCDF files in a completely random pattern for a very large number of data points, we could have achieved equally bad performance for both.

 The GVRS API does not use Java's memory-mapped file access.
 Instead, it uses old-school file read-and-write operations.
 The reason for this is based on known problems in Java.
 First, Java does not support memory-mapped file access for files larger than 2.1 gigabytes, and raster files of that size or larger are common in scientific applications.
 Additionally, there are reports that Java does not always close memory mapped files and clean up resources when running under Windows.
 Thus, for the initial implementation, we decided to avoid memory mapped files.